 September in New Orleans

 On the ninth month in NOLA the city gave to us: a whole lot of WHO DAT pride!
 We welcome back the regular football season, tailgating outside the Dome and of course, the New Orleans Saints.
 September also kicks off Hispanic Heritage Month in the Crescent City.
 Be on the lookout for a number of fun and unique ways to celebrate.
-As we transition from summer to fall don’t miss out on the number of fall fests happening in September like NOLA on Tap, the National Fried Chicken Festival and Burlesque Fest.
+As we transition from summer to fall don’t miss out on the number of fall fests happening in September like NOLA on Tap, and the National Fried Chicken Festival.

 October in New Orleans

 As the weather cools down and Halloween approaches, fall fests are at their peak in October.
-Closeout Hispanic Heritage Month with the annual Carnaval Latino parade celebrating Hispanic heritage and culture in New Orleans.
 Munich meets Midcity at New Orleans’ very own Oktoberfest.
 Each weekend throughout the month of October, celebrate German presence and heritage in New Orleans with Deutsches Haus.
-October will also feature a number of local fests and celebrations including Art for Art’s Sake, Gentilly Fest, Treme Fall Fest, WWII Air, Land & Sea Fest, Praise Fest and more!
+October will also feature a number of local fests and celebrations including Art for Art’s Sake, Gentilly Fest, Treme Fall Fest, Beignet Fest, Praise Fest and more!
 As the month closes out celebrate Halloween at the annual Voodoo Fest in City Park.

 November in New Orleans